renekreijveld/macOS_PHP_local_development/README.md

 This setup installs an Apache/NginX, MariaDB, PHP development stack on your macOS computer.

-Supported macOS versions: Big Sur, Monterey, Ventura, Sonoma, Sequoia.
+Supported macOS versions: Big Sur, Monterey, Ventura, Sonoma, Sequoia running on Intel and Silicon prcessors.

 You will get a setup with the following elements: